draivin/rust-hotswap/README.md

 ## rust-hotswap
 A library for hotswapping running code with minimal effort.

-Beware that the library is a completely unsafe prototype for now, and it will probably crash a lot.
+Beware that the library is a prototype for now, and it may crash frequently.

 ## Usage
 - Using a nightly rust, import the plugin `hotswap`.